atcollab/at/developer/matlab/README.md

 The command `matlab.addons.toolbox.packageToolbox(prj)` generates a wrong path for the toobox.
 Instead, use the "package" button in the Matlab toolbox packaging interface.

 Matlab versions <= R2021a include useless files in the toolbox.
-Use R2021b.
+Use R2021b for packaging.

 ### Documentation
 All Matlab help files are located in _atroot_/../docs/matlab